cyclr/docs/pages/connector-authentication/zoho.md

 ### List New/Updated Contacts By Page (incrementally)

-To use this method, follow these steps to setup your cycle:
+To use this method, follow these steps to set up your cycle:

 1. Edit your **Generic Webhook** connector and add a custom field named `page`.